Starting Parallel Runs

 the department's max retry wait count is {intervals}

-For example, setting intervals to 3 will result in a total wait time of 15 seconds (3 x 5 seconds).
+In the example below, setting intervals to 3 results in a total wait time of 15 seconds (3 x 5 seconds).

 the department's max retry wait count is 3

-In order to get output from the subprocess runs, you must add an explicit get into your automation after adding a wait.
+To get results from subprocesses that are called with the start a run syntax, you must add an explicit get into the parent process after adding a wait.

 Syntax